Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

+The proof that $f$ has a cokernel $(\widetilde{C},\widetilde{c})$ in $\sC$ with $\widetilde{c}$ even is entirely analogous.
 Now suppose that $f$ is a parity-homogeneous monomorphism in $\sC$.
-The same argument as in the proof of Theorem \ref{thm:repAabelian} shows that $f$ is the kernel of its cokernel, which can be taken to be even.
+The argument in the proof of Theorem \ref{thm:repAabelian} shows that $f$ is the kernel of its cokernel, which can be taken to be even.
 Similarly, if $f$ is a parity-homogeneous epimorphism in $\sC$, then $f$ is the cokernel of its kernel, which can be taken to be even. \end{proof}

 \begin{rema} Propositions \ref{SCabelian} and \ref{evenkercoker} combined imply that the underlying category $\sCeven$ is abelian. \end{rema}